Promotional & Transactional Conversational Messaging Guide

 5. Service update

-Service updates are a great way to provide conversational customer service.
+Service updates are a great way to provide SMS customer service.
 If you provide on-site service or have logistical considerations like drive time etc., then texting service updates with a text dispatch software is often useful.

 Service update SMS template: